Oliverpt-1/sol-pnl-challenge/README.md

   types.rs      BalancePoint
 ```

-No database, no cache, no indexing, no persistence between calls.
+There is no DB, caching, indexing, or persistence between calls.
-Every run is cold.